summary

 AI Summary

-This bill proposes several changes to cannabis regulations, including removing the tetrahydrocannabinol (THC) concentration limit for cannabis flower and increasing it to 70 percent for cannabis concentrate products, while also raising the transaction limit for retail sales to two ounces of cannabis or its equivalent.
-The bill would authorize the Cannabis Control Board to issue new permits for events, deliveries, and on-premises consumption, and it would alter rules regarding cannabis advertising by removing the requirement for pre-dissemination review by the Board and modifying restrictions on advertising THC content.
-Additionally, the bill aims to lower the cannabis excise tax from 14 percent to 10 percent, allow municipalities to condition permit issuance on compliance with local ordinances, and mandate that municipalities that haven't yet voted on cannabis establishments must do so at the 2026 general election.
-Finally, it expands eligibility for grants from the Cannabis Business Development Fund and appropriates $1,000,000 to that fund.
+This bill proposes several changes to cannabis laws, including removing the tetrahydrocannabinol (THC) concentration limit for cannabis flower while increasing it to 70% for cannabis concentrates, and raising the transaction limit for retail sales to two ounces of cannabis or its equivalent in cannabis products.
+It also authorizes the Cannabis Control Board (CCB) to issue event permits, delivery permits, and on-premises consumption permits, and modifies rules regarding advertising by cannabis establishments by removing the requirement for pre-dissemination review by the CCB.
+Furthermore, the bill reduces the cannabis excise tax from 14% to 10%, allows municipalities to condition permit issuance on compliance with local ordinances, and mandates that any municipality that has not yet voted on authorizing cannabis establishments must do so at the 2026 general election.
+Finally, it expands eligibility for grants from the Cannabis Business Development Fund and appropriates an additional $1,000,000.00 to this fund.

 Committee Categories